Workshop Presenter Bios (more coming soon!)

 Native from Peru, she worked as Marketing and Press Director, Sales Executive and Project Coordinator, and Graphic Designer for the Peruvian branch of the world’s top-selling Spanish-speaking publishing firm.
 In this company, she oversaw textiles and handicraft publishing projects that triggered her passion for textiles and ethnic dress.
 Astrid’s creative endeavors and research interests include ethnic art, handmade textiles, and sustainability.
 Vidalon believes that design that values traditional art can be an excellent tool for sustainable development and social empowerment.

-Zihui Zhao, PhD Student & lecturer, Department of Apparel, Merchandising, Design, and Textiles, Washington State University
+Zihui Zhao, Assistant Professor, Department of Apparel, Merchandising, Design, and Textiles, Washington State University

 I am a passionate fashion illustrator and educator.
 Throughout my career, I have taught aspiring designers the art of creating stunning fashion croquis and illustrations.
 My workshops blend theory with hands-on practice, helping students grasp the intricacies of fashion sketching.
 Whether you're a beginner or an enthusiast, I'm here to guide you on your journey to becoming a proficient fashion illustrator.

-Lirit Olyan Pendell, Lecturer, Theatre Arts, Central Washington University
+Jackson Berhow, Lecturer, Theatre Department, Central Washington University

-Yini Chen, Professor, Department of Apparel, Merchandising, Design, and Textiles, Washington State University
+Yini Chen, Assistant Professor, Department of Apparel, Merchandising, Design, and Textiles, Washington State University

 Conference planning committee Bios